 *The footbridge at Carnachuin (NN846938) was swept away in September 2009.
-The Pony bridge at NN851964 is now the last crossing in upper Glen Feshie and the estate has put signs to this effect on the approach route.
-Glenfeshie Estate is still hoping to replace the bridge, but certainly as of September 2017 this had not been done.
+The Pony Bridge at NN851964 is now the last crossing in upper Glen Feshie and the estate has put signs to this effect on the approach route.
+Glenfeshie Estate was still hoping to replace the bridge, but certainly as of August 2020 this had not been done.

 It is worthy of note that there are a number of side streams that may need to be forded on this route up Glen Feshie.
 This Active Outdoors article from February 2017 explains more about how the estate is trying to manage the impacts of flooding and erosion in Glen Feshie.